tensorflow/swift/README.md

 > Swift for TensorFlow: No barriers.

-Swift for TensorFlow (aka S4TF) is a next-generation system for machine learning, incorporating the latest research across: machine learning, compilers, differentiable programming, systems design, and beyond.
+Swift for TensorFlow (aka S4TF) is a next-generation platform for machine learning, incorporating the latest research across: machine learning, compilers, differentiable programming, systems design, and beyond.
 This project is approaching version _0.2_; it is neither feature complete nor